agh-cs-imbeciles/p4-load-balancing/excercises/link_monitor_balancing/README.md

 **Parser**
 * The parser has been extended support parsing of the source routed probe packets.
-The parser is the most complicated part of the design so spend a bit of time reading over it.
-Note that it does not contain any TODO comments so there is nothing you need to change here.
+In comparison to link monitor it is enriched with tcp header parsing
-* To parse the probe packets, we use the `hdr.probe.hop_cnt` to determine how many hops the packet has traversed prior to reaching the switch.
+* First we check if packet is probe or ordinary tcp packet.
+If it is tcp then load balancing will be used to select best path.
+If type of packet is probe, we use the `hdr.probe.hop_cnt` to determine how many hops the packet has traversed prior to reaching the switch.
 If this is the first hop then there will not be any `probe_data` in the packet so we skip that state and transition directly to the `parse_probe_fwd` state.
 In the `parse_probe_fwd`